-1. Matters related to the scope of consolidation
+- 1. Matters related to the scope of consolidation - (1) Number of consolidated subsidiaries: 3

-(1) Number of consolidated subsidiaries: 4
+Names of consolidated subsidiaries

-Names of consolidated subsidiaries Digital Arts Consulting Inc. Digital Arts America, Inc. Digital Arts Asia Pacific Pte.
-Ltd. Digital Arts Europe Limited
+Digital Arts America, Inc.

+Digital Arts Asia Pacific Pte.
+Ltd.

+Digital Arts Europe Limited

+\Digital Arts Consulting Inc., which was a consolidated subsidiary in the previous consolidated fiscal year, was excluded from the scope of consolidation because all shares of the company were transferred.

-- (2) Names, etc. of non-consolidated subsidiaries There are no applicable matters. - 2.
-Matters related to the application of the equity method
+(2) Names, etc. of non-consolidated subsidiaries

-(1) Number of non-consolidated subsidiaries to which the equity method is applied: ----

-- (2) Names, etc. of non-consolidated subsidiaries to which the equity method is not applied There are no applicable matters. - 3.
+- 2. Matters related to the application of the equity method - (1) Number of non-consolidated subsidiaries to which the equity method is applied: - - (2) Names, etc. of non-consolidated subsidiaries to which the equity method is not applied There are no applicable matters. - 3.
 Fiscal years of consolidated subsidiaries